-- 68. But less than one year later, President Trump issued Executive Order 13,783 directing the heads of every federal agency to review all policies and regulations "that potentially burden the development or use of domestic" fossil fuels.
+67. But less than one year later, President Trump issued Executive Order 13,783 directing the heads of every federal agency to review all policies and regulations "that potentially burden the development or use of domestic" fossil fuels.
 Exec.
 Order No. 13,783, 82 Fed.
 Reg.
 16,093, 16,093 (Mar.
 31, 2017).
 The Executive Order required agency heads to, "as soon as practicable, suspend, revise, or rescind" those policies or regulations.
-Id. at 16,094. - 69.
-On May 1, 2017, Secretary Zinke issued Secretarial Order 3350 specifically directing BSEE to review, reconsider, and recommend revising or rescinding provisions of the Well Control Rule to ensure that "exploration and development [of oil and gas on the Outer Continental Shelf] is promoted and not unnecessarily delayed or inhibited."
-Sec'y of Interior, Secretarial Order 3350, at 2 (May 1, 2017). - 70.
-By late November 2017, BSEE had developed concrete proposals to substantially revise and repeal many of the most important safety provisions from the Production Safety Rule and Well Control Rule. - 71.
-In December 2017, BSEE asked the Office of Management and Budget to review its proposed rule to rescind many of the safety measures BSEE previously had enacted through the Well Control Rule. - 72.
-On December 29, 2017, BSEE published a proposed rule to revise and rescind parts of the Production Safety Rule.
+Id. at 16,094.

+68. On May 1, 2017, the Secretary of the Interior issued Secretarial Order 3350 specifically directing BSEE to review, reconsider, and recommend revising or rescinding provisions of the Well Control Rule to ensure that "exploration and development [of oil and gas on the Outer Continental Shelf] is promoted and not unnecessarily delayed or inhibited."
+Sec'y of Interior, Secretarial Order 3350, at 2 (May 1, 2017).

+69. By late November 2017, BSEE had developed concrete proposals to substantially revise and repeal many of the most important safety provisions from the Production Safety Rule and Well Control Rule.

+70. In December 2017, BSEE asked the Office of Management and Budget to review its proposed rule to rescind many of the safety measures BSEE previously had enacted through the Well Control Rule.

+71. On December 29, 2017, BSEE published a proposed rule to revise and rescind parts of the Production Safety Rule.
 82 Fed.
 Reg.
 61,703 (Dec.
 29, 2017).
-As Plaintiffs, along with others, explained in comments on the proposed rule, the proposed changes increase the risk of drilling safety system failures by removing requirements that ensure the systems will function effectively.
-Specifically, the proposed rule eliminates inspection requirements and defers to industry guidance on system designs.
+As Plaintiffs, along with others, explained in comments on the proposed rule, the proposed changes would increase the risk of drilling safety system failures by removing requirements that ensure the systems will function effectively.
+Specifically, the proposed rule would eliminate inspection requirements and defers to industry guidance on system designs.
 See id. at 61,704.

+72. BSEE finalized these changes to the Production Safety Rule in 2018.
+83 Fed.Reg.
+49,216 (Sept.
+28, 2018).

-- 73. On May 11, 2018, BSEE published its proposed rule to rescind many of the safety measures and revise others it had enacted through the Well Control Rule.
+73. On May 11, 2018, BSEE published its proposed rule to rescind many of the safety measures-and revise others-it had enacted through the Well Control Rule.
 83 Fed.
 Reg.
 22,128 (May 11, 2018).
 Most critically, BSEE proposed to: (1) eliminate requirements to obtain regulator approval before taking certain higher-risk, alternative drilling actions; (2) eliminate required improvements to blowout preventers (the primary piece of equipment that failed in the Deepwater Horizon disaster); (3) remove requirements to monitor wells in real-time to detect potential problems; (4) eliminate required independent certifications that certain equipment will function properly; and (5) eliminate or revise the requirement to ensure that well pressures are kept at a commonly accepted safe level.
-See id. at 22,132-42. - 74.
-The safety measures that BSEE has proposed to rescind or revise in the Well Control Rule are critically important for preventing spills, reducing the impacts of spills that may occur, and protecting worker safety. - 75.
-BOEM has repeatedly recognized that reducing regulatory oversight of offshore drilling makes both losses of well control and catastrophic oil spills more likely. - IV.
-NEW POLICIES TO INCREASE OFFSHORE OIL AND GAS DEVELOPMENT - 76.
-Executive Order 13,783 also directed the Administrator of the Environmental Protection Agency (EPA) to review whether the Clean Power Plan "burden[s]" domestic fossil fuel use and take appropriate steps to rescind the rule if EPA deemed it a burden.
-82 Fed.
-Reg. at 16,093, 16,095. - 77.
-The Clean Power Plan would have required utilities to increase their energy production efficiency and shift from carbon-intensive fossil fuels to cleaner energy sources, primarily renewable energy.
-The result would have been a significant and steady decline in utilities' demand for fossil fuels. - 78.
-On October 16, 2017, EPA published a proposed rule to repeal the Clean Power
+See id. at 22,132-42.

+74. BSEE submitted its final rule revising the Well Control Rule to the Office of